w3c/webevolve-series/2026/01-generative-ui/report-en.md

 - [Conclusions & Next Steps](#conclusions--next-steps)

-## Event Introduction
+## Overview

-With the rapid development of large models and generative AI, **Generative UI** is becoming a direction of significant industry focus.
-While exploring various technical paths in this field, the industry also faces a series of new challenges such as performance efficiency, security risks, scalability, and interoperability.
+With the rapid development of large language models and generative AI, Generative UI has become a highly visible area of interest across the industry.
+While multiple technical approaches are being explored, practitioners are also facing a new set of challenges around performance and efficiency, security risks, scalability, and interoperability.

-To further discuss the development trends of Generative UI in the Web domain and the possibility of standardization, **W3C China** held a special online seminar on **January 29, 2026**, with **over 50 participants** from W3C member organizations joining the exchange.
+To further discuss the development trends of Generative UI on the Web and its standardization potential, W3C China organized an online workshop on 29 January 2026, which was attended by over 50 participants from W3C member organizations.

 ---

 ## Opening Discussion (Chunming Hu, Zuo Wang)

-This meeting was opened and featured perspectives shared by **Prof. Chunming Hu, W3C Advisory Board member from Beihang University**, and **Dr. Zuo Wang from Huawei Fields Laboratory**.
+The workshop opened with remarks and perspectives from **Prof. Chunming Hu, W3C Advisory Board member from Beihang University**, and **Dr. Zuo Wang from Huawei Fields Laboratory**.

-**Prof. Chunming Hu** pointed out that the focus of AI-assisted software development in the Web domain is gradually shifting towards **frontend UI**.
-With large models and intelligent agents (Agents) participating in human-computer interaction, UI is becoming a new critical interaction layer.
-Currently, MCP/Agents widely adopt generative UI and express interaction requirements through **Markdown, HTML, or other DSLs**.
+**Prof. Chunming Hu** observed that in the Web domain, the focus of AI-assisted software development is gradually shifting toward frontend UI.
+As large models and agents become part of human–computer interaction, the UI is emerging as a new critical interaction layer.
+At present, MCP/agents widely adopt Generative UI, expressing interaction requirements via **Markdown, HTML, or other DSLs**.

-Regarding the future expression method of the interaction layer and its potential for standardization, he raised several questions worth in-depth discussion:
+Around the future expression of this interaction layer and its standardization space, he raised several questions worthy of deeper discussion:

 * Should standards **extend capabilities on top of Markdown**, or **appropriately simplify HTML**?
 * How can generative UI achieve a **balance between generation and constraints** with AI assistance?
-* W3C's explorations in directions such as **high-performance HTML/CSS subsets, mini-program forms, and "meta-services"** are highly relevant to the above topics.
+* How do ongoing W3C explorations around **high-performance HTML/CSS subsets, mini-program forms, and "meta-services"** relate to these topics?

-He also mentioned that the **W3C Advisory Committee Meeting ([AC 2026](https://www.w3.org/zh-hans/events/))** will be held in **Hangzhou, China**.
-Forming relevant consensus step-by-step before the meeting will help facilitate more in-depth exchanges and discussions.
+He also mentioned that the **W3C Advisory Committee Meeting ([AC 2026](https://www.w3.org/zh-hans/events/))** will be held in **Hangzhou, China**, and that forming consensus ahead of that meeting would help enable deeper exchanges and discussions.

 ---

-**Dr. Zuo Wang** shared observations and thoughts on **"Deep UI"** from the perspective of changes in Web entry points and application forms after the rise of large models:
+**Dr. Zuo Wang** shared observations and thoughts on **"Deep UI"** from the perspective of how the Web entry point and application form are changing in the era of large models:

-* **PC Side**: Users still primarily interact with models through browsers, with models manipulating web pages via Web kernels and MCP.
+* **On PC**: users still mainly interact with models through the browser, with models controlling pages via the Web engine and MCP.
-* **Mobile Side**: Service distribution is gradually being handled by models.
-The form of Web pages within traditional Apps/mini-programs is migrating to **model-generated UI**.
+* **On Mobile**: app and service distribution is increasingly mediated by models, and the Web pages that used to live inside traditional apps or MiniApps are migrating into **model-generated UIs**.

-This type of UI, with higher production efficiency and stronger real-time personalization capabilities, will become an important interface for future human-computer interaction.
+Such UIs offer higher production efficiency and stronger real-time personalization, and are expected to become an important interface for future human–computer interaction.

 ![Illustration](img-1.png)